Alisuuu/Speedmode/README.md

 # [Xiaomi] Speed mode enable
-By default, performance mode is not enabled on Xiaomi devices.
+performance mode is not enabled on Xiaomi devices.